yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Browse button is highlighted in the Select Backup Destination dialog.](media/ssms-select-backup-destination.png "Select Backup Destination")

-7. In the Location Database Files dialog, select the `C:\dma-backups` folder, enter `TailspinToys.bak` into the File name field, and then select **OK**.
+7. In the Location Database Files dialog, select the `C:\dms-backups` folder, enter `TailspinToys.bak` into the File name field, and then select **OK**.

     ![In the Select the file pane, the C:\dms-backups folder is selected and highlighted and TailspinToys.bak is entered into the File name field.](media/ssms-locate-database-files.png "Location Database Files")

 8. Select **OK** to close the Select Backup Destination dialog.

-9. In the Back Up Database dialog, select the **Media Options** in the Select a page pane, and then set the following:
+9. In the Back Up Database dialog, select **Media Options** in the Select a page pane, and then set the following:

-    - Select **Back up to the existing media set** and then select **Overwrite all existing backup sets**
+    - Select **Back up to the existing media set** and then select **Overwrite all existing backup sets**.
     - Under Reliability, check the box for **Perform checksum before writing to media**.
 This is require by DMS when using the backup to restore the database to SQL MI.

     ![In the Back Up Database dialog, the Media Options page is selected, and Overwrite all existing backup sets and Perform checksum before writing to media are selected and highlighted.](media/ssms-back-up-database-media-options.png "Back Up Database")